antonialoytorrens/portfolio/content_raw/en/education/01_linux_essentials.md

 endDate = "2020-06-01"
 +++
 * Understanding of the Linux and open source industry and knowledge of the most popular open source applications.
-* Understanding of the major components of the Linux operating system,
+* Understanding of the major components of the Linux operating system.
 * Basic understanding of the Linux command line.
 * Basic understanding of security and administration related topics (user/group management and permissions).